Last Modified April 01, 2016

-Your housing and council tax benefit claim will normally start from the Monday following the date we receive your claim form, or in certain circumstances, the Monday following the date you informed us that you wished to make a claim for benefit.
+Your Housing Benefit and Council Tax Support awards will usually start from the Monday following the date we receive your claim form, or in certain circumstances, the Monday following the date you informed us that you wished to make a claim for benefit.

 However, we can consider awarding you benefit from an earlier date.
 This is called backdating.

-For working-age customers we can consider backdating your claim for a maximum of six months from the date of your claim.
+For working-age customers we can consider backdating your claim for a maximum of one month from the date of your claim for Housing Benefit, and six months for Council Tax Support.
 However, we can only backdate your claim if the following conditions are satisfied:

 Good cause means that a reasonable person of your age and experience would also have delayed in making their claim for benefit.
 Some examples of what might be considered good cause are:

 - You have suffered a recent family bereavement.

 - You are unable to manage your financial affairs and no-one was available to help you.

 Not knowing you could claim benefit is not generally considered good cause.
 This is because case law has established that customers are expected to make enquiries as to what benefits are available to them and how to go about claiming them.
 However, we will consider the individual circumstances of every request.

 When making an application for backdated benefit, you are describing the circumstances which prevented you from making a claim, or making enquiries about a claim, throughout the period in which you would like your claim to be backdated.